When a Parent Refuses to Pay Child Support

 State Tax Intercept Programs

-Likewise, many states have state tax intercept programs, which essentially work the same as the federal tax intercept program.
-State child support offices can intercept parents’ state tax refunds, and apply them to back child support.
-States that do not assess an income tax, of course, would not have a state tax intercept program.
+Many states also have local tax intercept programs, which work like federal tax intercept programs.
+State child support offices can intercept parents’ state tax refunds and apply them to back child support.
+However, your state may not have a tax intercept program if they don’t collect state income tax.

 Paying Back Child Support With Tax Refunds

-Tax refunds intercepted for back child support are first applied to back child support that has been assigned to the state, such as for periods when public assistance was drawn, and child support was not being paid.
-Once any balances owed to the state are paid off, the refund is applied to back child support that is owed to the other parent.
+Tax refunds intercepted for back child support are first applied to back child support assigned to the state.
+This includes payments for periods when the parent took public assistance, and child support was not paid.
+After paying any state balances owed, the refund applies to back child support owed to the other parent.

-If the parent owes certain other government debts, such as federal student loans or federal income tax, the parent’s tax refund will go to pay those debts before back child support is paid.
-Additionally, the tax intercept program doesn’t help much when a parent doesn’t file his or her taxes or isn’t entitled to a tax refund, which can happen for various reasons.
+If the parent owes other government debts, the parent’s tax refund will go to pay those debts before going to back child support.
+Additionally, the tax intercept program doesn’t help much when a parent doesn’t file their taxes or isn’t entitled to a tax refund.

 Retroactive Child Support